hack4impact-uiuc/bridge/README.md

 ```

 ### Theming
-Components use

-Components are styled using Primer's theme by default, but you can provide your own theme by using styled-component's <ThemeProvider>.
-If you'd like to fully replace the Primer theme with your custom theme, pass your theme to the <ThemeProvider> in the root of your application like so:
+Components use Hack4Impact's Design theme by default (`src/theme.js`) but you can provide your own theme using styled-component's [<ThemeProvider>](https://styled-components.com/docs/advanced).
+You can either fully replace the theme or replace parts of the theme by placing your custom theme through a prop to our components or through `<ThemeProvider>` in the root of the application.

 ## Local Development